pinglainstitute/review-fisheriespolicies/README.md

-# Neurosymbolic RAG model with reasoning for the WPCFC conservation managemetn measures for tuna and tuna like fisheries in the WCPO
+# Neurosymbolic RAG model with reasoning for the WPCFC conservation management measures for tuna and tuna like fisheries in the WCPO
-Review of fisheries policies using LLM based semantic search

 Step 1: Obtain data [CMM corpus](https://cmm.wcpfc.int/)